 Easier scroll templates have big, sweeping turns, rather than tight and intricate cuts.
 Patterns like stars and crosses are fantastic introductory projects.

-Search and find the type of lettered font that you want.
+Search and find the type of letter font that you want.
 You also want to determine how large you want the letters, and make sure you print properly.
 Adhere the letters to your wood with a spray adhesive.
-It helps to go over the pattern with clear packing tape as well, to ensure it stays in place.
+It helps to go over the pattern with clear packing tape to ensure it stays in place.

 Once you’re done creating the letters, you can stain or paint them for added flair and finish.

 You can use pretty much any wood with this saw.
-Depending on what you’re going to do with the finished product, you’ll want to select from a cheaper wood or nicer wood.
+Depending on what you’re going to do with the finished product, you’ll want to select from cheaper or nicer wood.

-Cheaper wood like plywood works alright for non-intricate designs, and can be painted over for a nice look.
+Cheaper wood like plywood works alright for non-intricate designs and can be painted over for a nice look.
 Don’t use plywood for complex patterns, as the glue in the wood doesn’t hold up well to tight turns.
-Wood like cherry and walnut is wonderful to use and creates an amazing finished product.
+Wood-like cherry and walnut are wonderful to use and creates an amazing finished product.
 It is also a lot more expensive, so make sure your child has some experience before using this type.

 It’s hard to say what is the best part: watching your child learn how to create a wood project or the finished project that results.
 Either way, with the proper focus on safety, this is a great craft project to do with your children.